Christmas in Connecticut (1992 film)

-Christmas in Connecticut is a 1992 American made-for-television Christmas romantic comedy film directed by Arnold Schwarzenegger and starring Dyan Cannon, Kris Kristofferson and Tony Curtis.
+Christmas in Connecticut is a 1992 American Christmas romantic comedy television film directed by Arnold Schwarzenegger (his first and only film directing credit) and starring Dyan Cannon, Kris Kristofferson, and Tony Curtis.
 It is a remake of the 1945 film of the same name.
+The film premiered on TNT on April 13, 1992.

 Plot

-Elizabeth is the star of a successful cooking show and author of several cookbooks.
+Elizabeth is the star of a successful cooking show and the author of several cookbooks.
 Alexander, her manager, sees a heroic forest ranger named Jefferson on the television news, saying he has lost his cabin in a fire and wishes he could get a home-cooked Christmas dinner.

 Alexander arranges for Elizabeth to do a special live show on Christmas, where she will cook a Christmas dinner for Jefferson.
-In reality, Elizabeth can't cook and trying to keep Jefferson and the viewing public from finding out may be a little difficult, especially on a live show.
+In reality, Elizabeth cannot cook and trying to keep Jefferson and the viewing public from finding out may be a little difficult, especially on a live show.